IPS-LMU/The-EMU-SDMS-Manual/_book/recipe-emuDBgitLab.md

             credentials = git2r::cred_token(token = "GITLAB_PAT"))
 ```

-To pull any changes from the remote repository simply type:
+To pull any changes from the remote repository, simply type:

 ```r